Walter Behrendt

+Career

 Behrendt was trained as a merchant and accountant.
 He took part in World War II and afterwards worked as clerk in an industrial firm.
 In 1954 he became a contributor to the company journal of Hoesch-Westfalenhütte AG in Dortmund.
 Behrendt joined SPD in 1932 being a member of the Socialist Working Youth (Sozialistische Arbeiterjugend).
 From 1945 to 1947 he was chairman of the regional Socialist Youth for Dortmund, Lünen and Castrop-Rauxel.
 He was chairman of the SPD branch in Dortmund-Altenderne in 1951/52 and in Dortmund from 1952 to 1955.

-From 1952 until his death Behrendt was municipal councillor in Dortmund.
+From 1952 until his death, Behrendt was a municipal councillor in Dortmund.
 In 1957 he was elected member of the Bundestag (electoral constituency: Dortmund III) and remained in office until 1976.
 Between 1961 and 1967 he was assistant chairman of the Labour Committee.
-Additionally, Behrendt was member of the European Parliament from 1967 to 1977 where he served as vice-president (1969–71, 1973–77) and president (1971–73).
+Additionally, Behrendt was a member of the European Parliament from 1967 to 1977 where he served as vice-president (1969–71, 1973–77) and president (1971–73).
 He was one of the signers of the Humanist Manifesto in 1973.

-Behrendt was also member of the supervisory board of Dortmunder Stadtwerke AG and Dortmunder Hafen und Eisenbahn AG.
+Behrendt was also a member of the supervisory board of Dortmunder Stadtwerke AG and Dortmunder Hafen und Eisenbahn AG.